 Fixing the flakes

 - Paraloid B-72 – Solution of Paraloid B72 was used to fix layer of flaking paint.
 It was quite effective at many places.
 It was applied with the help of syringe or with brush.

 - Calcium hydroxide nanoparticles were also tried at places.
-They worked well at some places, but not everywhere.
+They worked well at many places, but not everywhere.

 Consolidation and Filling

 Special conservation grade lime mortar was used for most of the fillings and consolidation.
 Injection grouting and even filling of the gaps was done with this special lime mortar.
 The results have been quite satisfactory as it has no efflorescing salts, no corrosive agent for colours and has ease of cleaning and removal in case of leakage.

 As per the ethics of conservation we followed the concept of ‘minimum intervention’.
 On most of the wall painting panels, only in-painting was done in the lost areas.
 There was no retouching done over the original paint layer.
 But, in the areas of window arches, pillars and staircases, where damage was excessive, it was decided after the discussions with officials that background should be retouched to avoid the patchy look that was affecting the ambience of the sacred monument.

 In most of the panels the glass covering was put back with new wooden moulding and a better glass.
 Since this was taken out of the scope of our work, we could not do much about the kind of glass that was put and certain other factors like making it air tight or not and how to control the trapped moisture, if any.